LilyYin17/Hiking_Everyday/README.md

 # About

 This project is a Java application that uses Apache Tomcat framework.
-You can access the webapp by starting tomcat and visiting http://localhost:8080/HikingEveryday/ in your browser.
+You can access the webapp by starting Tomcat and visiting http://localhost:8080/HikingEveryday/ in your browser.

 # Getting Started
 ## Prerequisites